pwhittlesea/pwhittlesea.github.com/content/posts/2025-02-19-10-years-frameworks/index.md

 A given company may have some extremely capable engineers, but they will have a far greater number of 'just' good engineers.
 The code you write should be maintainable by the average engineer to ensure that the code is approachable by most of your company.

-'KISS' has been around forever, so don't burden those following you with displays of your coding prowess.
+'{{< term "KISS" >}}' has been around forever, so don't burden those following you with displays of your coding prowess.
 No one likes a show-off; keep the code simple where possible.

 ### It's OK to repeat yourself